michaeljlang/GoetheScraper/README.md

 GoetheScraper will generate six files:

-1) articles_es.txt: A clean text file containing all articles in Spanish with their corresponding id number.
+1) *articles_es.txt* - A clean text file containing all articles in Spanish with their corresponding id number.
-2) articles_es.json:  A Python dictionary containing  all articles in Spanish, structured as { <article_id> : text }.
+2) *articles_es.json* -  A Python dictionary containing  all articles in Spanish, structured as { <article_id> : text }.
-3) articles_de.txt: A clean text file containing all articles in German with their corresponding id number.
+3) *articles_de.txt* - A clean text file containing all articles in German with their corresponding id number.
-4) articles_de.json:  A Python dictionary containing  all articles in German, structured as { <article_id> : text }.
+4) *articles_de.json* -  A Python dictionary containing  all articles in German, structured as { <article_id> : text }.
-5) metadata.txt: A text file with all available metadata structured as follows:
+5) *metadata.txt* - A text file with all available metadata structured as follows:

     Enlace (es):